shopware/shopware/src/Docs/_new/2-internals/4-plugins/070-plugin-config.md

 [titleEn]: <>(Plugin configuration)

-The `Shopware plugin system` provides you with the option, to create a configuration page for your plugin without any knowledge of templating or the `Shopware Administration`.
+The `Shopware plugin system` provides you with the option to create a configuration page for your plugin without any knowledge of templating or the `Shopware Administration`.
-All you need to do is creating a `config.xml` file inside of a `Resources` directory in your plugin root.
+All you need to do is creating a `config.xml` file inside of a `Resources/config` directory in your plugin root.
 The content of the `config.xml` will be dynamically rendered in the administration.
 Below you'll find an example structure.

 ```
 └── plugins
     └── PluginConfig
+        ├── src
-        ├── Resources
+        │   ├── Resources
+        │   │   └── config
-        │   └── config.xml
+        │   │       └── config.xml
-        ├── PluginConfig.php
+        │   └── PluginConfig.php
         └── composer.json
 ```